haiwera-silk-cd/magento-devdocs/guides/v2.0/javascript-dev-guide/javascript/custom_js.md

   </li>
 </ol>

-This way your custom JS component is used instead of the {% glossarytooltip 3425e9ae-5edf-4fc6-b645-06023e9e5e5b %}Magento component{% endglossarytooltip %} in all entries all over the {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}frontend{% endglossarytooltip %} area.
+This way your custom JS component is used instead of the {% glossarytooltip 3425e9ae-5edf-4fc6-b645-06023e9e5e5b %}Magento component{% endglossarytooltip %} in all entries all over the {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}前端{% endglossarytooltip %} area.

 <h2 id="extend_js">Extend a default JS component</h2>
 You can add a custom JS component/widget, which will extend a default Magento component/widget.